 Premises liability may also occur if there was negligence on the property which led to situations such as shootings, intentional harm or death, and criminal actions of a third party.

 In a lawsuit, our attorneys will look to prove negligence by showing:

-Our Port St. Joe premises liability lawyers will examine your individual situation to determine how each party contributed to your accident.
+Our Tampa premises liability lawyers will examine your individual situation to determine how each party contributed to your accident.
 Call The Landau Law Group today at (866) 703-4878.

 How we handle your case will depend on which premises liability laws apply to your situation.
 The Florida Bar concurs that there are three status types of property visitors: